Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

     - Fixed visual bug where part of a window would be outside of the screen during the combat arts selection.
     - Fixed an error that would crash the game when a combat art attack had more than one possible target.
     - Event commands for assigning and removing combat arts now work correctly.
 Thanks to Repeat for finding and fixing the bug.

+3.2 - March 14, 2022
+    - Fixed a bug in the event command "CombatArt" where the unit wouldn't learn the combat art if the event was skipped.
+        Thanks to Repeat for finding and fixing this bug.